Ana-Niko-byte/moment/README.md

 `user` : OneToOneField - a direct relationship with Django's User model.
 `birth_date` : DateField - reprents the user's birth date.
 This field can be left blank.
-`location` : CharField - represents the user's location in the world.
-At the moment this can be filled in manually, but will later incorporate a selection field.
 `charities` : ManyToManyField - represents a list of charities to which the user has donated.
 This field can be blank, and is not editable.
 `date_added` : DateField - represents the date the user created their profile.